CloudShare analytics dashboards are both intuitive and very easy-to-use. Following is an overview of dashboard basics to get you started quickly.

 Dashboards and widgets that are provided pre-designed by CloudShare are all filtered by any filters you see on the dashboard.
-If some of your dashboards and widgets were designed by your own team (this requires special user permissions), you may find that some were designed to be filter-independent and therefore do not respond to filters.
+If some of your dashboards and widgets were designed by your own team (possible with special user permissions), you may find that some were designed to be filter-independent and therefore do not respond to filters.

-Hover over the filter title bar until a pencil icon () appears and click it to display the filter definition window.
-You can then select and deselect the data selections you want to include in the view.
+You can edit a filter to display only certain data subsets.
+Hover over the filter title bar until a pencil icon () appears and click it to display a filter definition window:

 To drill down into an item: